Prince Amedeo, Duke of Aosta (1943–2021): Early life

 Amedeo was born at Villa della Cisterna in Florence, the only child of Prince Aimone, Duke of Aosta, formerly designated king of Croatia as Tomislav II, and of Princess Irene of Greece and Denmark through whom he was a great-great-grandson of Queen Victoria.

 Only three weeks before Amedeo's birth, Italy had surrendered to the Allies.
 His father, then king-designate of Croatia, abdicated.
 Italy's former ally, Germany, thereupon launched a military operation to occupy Italy.
-The infant Amedeo was arrested by the Nazis along with his mother, aunt, and two cousins, and sent to an internment camp in Hirschegg, Austria.
+The infant Amedeo was interned by the Nazis along with his mother, aunt, and two cousins Margherita and Maria Cristina, and sent to the Hotel Ifen in Hirschegg, Austria, before being released in May 1945.

 When Amedeo was only four years old, his father died in exile in Buenos Aires, and he succeeded him as Duke of Aosta, Prince della Cisterna e Belriguardo, Marchese di Voghera, and Count di Ponderano.

-Amedeo studied at the Collegio Navale Morosini in Venice and in England.
+Amedeo studied at the Francesco Morosini Naval Military School in Venice and in England.
 He then attended the Naval Academy in Livorno from which he graduated as an officer in the Italian Navy.

 He was an Honorary Companion of the Pennsylvania Commandery of the Military Order of the Loyal Legion of the United States, assigned insignia number 21015, as a great-grandson of Prince Philippe, Count of Paris.